 CONCLUSION

-Do you not desire to have spiritual enthusiasm in your CBLT Center?
+Do you not desire to have spiritual enthusiasm in your discipling ministry ?
 Have you not found that there is much enthusiasm in a meeting like this?
 We come together with other brothers and sisters from different places in this country.
 And we are encouraged by what God is doing in their ministries and in their lives personally.
 But just in a few days we will be back out into our own personal ministries.
 And if you are going to make it over the long period of time, you are going to have to have affection.
 You are going to have to have intercession.

 Let me give you an illustration of intercession.
 We have a prayer room in our church.
 We ask our people to sign up and pray for one hour per week.
 I go into that room and I write down all of my prayer needs.
 And then those that come in know how to specifically pray for me.
 We have people praying 21 hours a day, seven days a week.
 So I have people that are praying and interceding on my behalf.
 Thus I have those that give devotion to our ministry.
 I become greatly encouraged by it.
 And you are going to have to have prayer support too.
 The Bible teaches us that God has given us the provisions that we need.